forkaduck/stepper/README.md

 # Stepper
-A test design for use with a hexpedal or octapedal robot.
+A test design for use with a hexapedal or octapedal robot.

 ## Current prototype pinout
 Pinout of the Radiona ulx3s: